 Indigenous communities throughout the Nepean Blue Mountains region now have increased access to mental health, drug and alcohol counselling delivered by Aboriginal health professionals.

-Almost 700 Indigenous residents have already benefited from the experience gained by these students of the specialist TAFE Digital course.
+Almost 700 Indigenous residents have already benefited from the experience gained by these students in the specialist TAFE Digital course.

 Wentworth Healthcare CEO, Lizz Reay said, "Aboriginal and Torres Strait Islander people often face extra barriers when accessing health services and these graduates will help our community by providing culturally safe and appropriate support that will help break down some those barriers."